pitt-crc/user-manual/docs/applications/application-environment.md

 # Application Environment

-The CRC utilizes [LMOD](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) to provide optimized builds of commonly used software.
+The CRCD utilizes [LMOD](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) to provide optimized builds of commonly used software.

 Applications are available to users through the LMOD modular environment commands.